Seventeen-year-old Arima North Secondary form five student Zwade Alleyne died at the Eric Williams Medical Sciences Complex, Mount Hope, today.

 As a result, doctors, according to the family, ruled that it was too risky to proceed and instead gave Alleyne medication to address his platelet count.

-Even as Alleyne’s mother, Keisha Bethelmy, and uncle tried to digest that news, the doctors returned with another update.
-Alleyne’s pupils supposedly began to swell, due to the fluids, and that was bad news.
+Even as Alleyne’s relatives tried to digest that news, the doctors returned with another update.
+Alleyne’s pupils were swelling, because of the fluids, and they were very concerned.

-“They said it is a risk to do this surgery but we have to do the surgery,” said Alleyne’s uncle—who is literally known in Maloney as Uncle Keron.
+“They said it is a risk to do this surgery (to drain the fluids) but we have to do the surgery,” Uncle Keron said at the time.

 The family members were told that Alleyne’s chances of surviving the operation were 40-60.